Mates24/Mates24/README.md

 # Hello, I’m Mathias
-- I'm 19 years old High School student 🏫
+- I'm 20 years old Uni student 🏫
 - Interested in app 📱 and web 🖥️ development
-- Currently I’m learning C# and React

 ## Facts about me
-🏒 I play ice hockey for Black Horse in Liptov Hockey League. <br>
-⛵ My second hobby is sailing.
+⛵ My hobby is sailing.
 I've got rank C captain license.

 ### Interesting motivational quotes
 > You miss 100% of the shots you don't take. - Wayne Gretzky